saschamonteiro/cisco-phone-inventory/README.md

 # cisco-phone-inventory

-Utility to extract Cisco IPPhones with registration status and optional serial-number (if webservice on the phone is enabled and reachable!)
+Utility to extract Cisco IPPhones with registration status and optional serial-number (if webservice on the phone is enabled and reachable!) from Cisco UCM.

 ## Requires
 Node.JS 8.4.0 or higher
+UCM Application user with roles:
+- Standard AXL API access
+- Standard CCM Admin Users
+- Standard SERVICEABILITY

 ## Install
 Clone/download this repo